About the Programme

 In order to be successful for the programme, we will look for lots of different factors to be covered in your application form:

-- Understanding of the problem: We want to see that you have a clear, realistic and demanding problem to solve, you can use evidence of how impactful this is for customers such as research or interviews.
+- Understanding of the problem: We want to see that you have a clear, realistic and demanding problem to solve, you can use evidence of your research to demonstrate how impactful this is for customers such as research or interviews.

 - Ideas which are innovative: We are looking for your idea to be easy to understand, unique and solving a real problem.
 We want ideas which show innovation and can scale beyond the region.
 However, applicants must accept that their ideas might change as part of the process.

-- Potential for growth in the market: We are looking for teams to have an idea of who their target market is and have done some research on if there are competitors.
+- Potential for growth in the market or users: We are looking for teams to have an idea of who their target market is and have done some research on if there are competitors.
 An investable high-growth company needs a sizeable market where there is high earning potential.

-- Testing of the business model: We are looking for some evidence that the business could make money and that the founders may have made some work towards their vision.
+- Testing of the business model: We are looking for some evidence that the business could make money, attract funding and that the founders may have made some work towards their vision.
 This could be through revenue, users, customer interviews, a demo, a rough prototype, a patent, or other research.
-While we accept early stage ideas, a little testing can strengthen your application.
+While we accept early-stage ideas, a little testing can strengthen your application.

-- Strong entrepreneurial teams: We are looking for groups of ambitious and creative entrepreneurs with the right attitude and experience to run their business.
-We value team over everything else, and you need to be able to take critical feedback and adapt your business.
+- Strong entrepreneurial teams: We are looking for groups of ambitious and creative people with the right attitude and experience to develop their project.
+We value team over everything else, and you need to be able to take critical feedback and adapt your project.

 Programme Funders

-2026 is delivered by RGU’s Entrepreneurship & Innovation Group and Islands Team funded by SFC & KEIFF.
+2026 Impact North is delivered by RGU's Entrepreneurship & Innovation Group (EIG) and Islands team, as part of RGU Research, Innovation & Enterprise, funded by the Scottish Funding Council.

 Contacts

-If you have questions about RGU’s startup support or accelerator programmes, get in touch on innovation@rgu.ac.uk
+If you have questions about RGU’s innovation startup support or accelerator programmes, get in touch on innovation@rgu.ac.uk